universal-ember/ember-primitives/docs-app/public/docs/3-components/popover.md

 Popovers are built with [ember-velcro][gh-e-velcro], which is an ergonomic wrapper around [Floating UI][docs-floating], the successor to older (and more clunky) [Popper.JS][docs-popper].

-The goal of a popover is to provide additional behavioral functionality to make interacting with popovers easier:
+The goal of a popover is to provide additional behavioral functionality to make interacting with floaty bits easier easier:
 - focus trapping
 - focus returning